The Explore TV

 #HOTEL EXPLORE

-Evolve Back Hampi It is a luxury resort located in the heart of Hampi, India.
-Surrounded by the majestic landscapes of Hampi, World Heritage Site This resort is ideal for those seeking an exclusive stay filled with comfort, elegance, and serenity.
-It offers an unforgettable experience where contemporary luxury merges with… rich history and culture of ancient India.
+Evolve Back Hampi is a luxury resort located in the heart of Hampi, India.
+Surrounded by the majestic landscapes of Hampi, World Heritage Site It’s perfect for anyone wanting an exclusive stay full of comfort, elegance, and serenity.
+Here, contemporary luxury merges with… rich history and culture of ancient India.

-It takes you on a journey through time without sacrificing modern comforts, with a construction and design that reflects the splendor of the Vijayanagara Empire.
+It transports you back in time without sacrificing modern comforts, with a construction and design that reflects the splendor of the Vijayanagara Empire.

 Stop 5.
 Mysore